-Radical is one cool Bush Rat!
-He loves doing handstands, cartwheels, bouncing on trampolines.
-But his favourite thing thing in the world is riding his skateboard.
+Radical Rat is one cool Australian Bush Rat!
+He loves handstands, cartwheels and bouncing on trampolines but his favourite thing he loves doing is riding his skateboard.

 Radical Rat – He knows where it’s at!